sagemath/sagewiki_to_gh-2022-10-10/magma.md

 Magma seems to accept Group Rings over any unital ring, not just commutative rings.

 ==== Construction of Subalgebras, Ideals and Quotient Algebras ==== Sage does nothing about subalgebras of a group algebra.
-Essentially this entire page http://magma.maths.usyd.edu.au/magma/htmlhelp/text1113.htm is
+Essentially this entire page http://magma.maths.usyd.edu.au/magma/htmlhelp/text1113.htm is missing.

 ==== Operations on Group Algebras and their Subalgebras ==== Again here, Sage does absolutely nothing relating to the operations listed here http://magma.maths.usyd.edu.au/magma/htmlhelp/text1110.htm